rarible/protocol/docs/union-sdk/order.md

 # Sell, Fill, Bid

 When you have your NFT created there is a high chance that you will want to sell it.
 Or try at least.
-The same way somebody may like your NFT which is not currently for sale, and create a bid for that.
+The same way somebody may like your NFT, which is currently not for sale, and create a bid for that.
 In this chapter you can find cookbooks for all of that functionality.

 ## List NFT on sell